Warren Stephens: Career

-Political involvement
+Political involvement and government service

 A Republican, he supported Bob Dole in 1996, Steve Forbes in 1999, and has supported Mike Huckabee.
 Stephens was a bundler for Mitt Romney in 2012.
-He has been critical of Presidents Bill Clinton and Barack Obama.
-During the 2016 election, Stephens and his brother Jackson Stephens were major financial supporters of the Stop Trump movement.
+He has been critical of presidents Bill Clinton and Barack Obama.
+During the 2020 presidential election, Stephens donated more than $3 million to super PACs supporting Trump.
+In the 2024 Republican presidential primaries, Stephens was a major financial backer of Asa Hutchinson and Nikki Haley.
+During the 2024 presidential campaign, Stephens also contributed to MAGA Inc., a super PAC that supported Donald Trump, donating a further $1 million during the first half of 2025.

+On December 2, 2024, President-elect Donald Trump announced his intent to nominate Stephens to serve as the United States ambassador to the United Kingdom in his second administration.
+On February 12, 2025, his nomination was sent to the Senate.
+His nomination was confirmed with a vote of 59–39 on April 29, 2025.
+He presented his credentials to King Charles III on May 21, 2025 at Buckingham Palace.

 Philanthropy

-Stephens served on the board of trustees of his alma mater, Washington and Lee University.
+Stephens was on the board of trustees of his alma mater, Washington and Lee University.
 Stephens and his wife Harriet are benefactors of various organizations, most notably the Episcopal Collegiate School and the Arkansas Arts Center, both in Little Rock.